ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

-but essentially you can think of the ``TelescopeWrapper`` as a singleton representation of the *SUT*, and the *facades* as “views” of that system that will allow you to access the devices and interact with them performing (potentially auto-synchronized) actions.
+but essentially you can think of the ``TelescopeWrapper`` as a singleton representation of the *SUT*, and the *facades* as “views” of that system that will allow you to access the devices and interact with them performing (potentially auto-synchronised) actions.
 E.g.,

 .. code:: python